microsoft/pai/docs/pai-management/doc/cluster-bootup.md

 - If you need PAI to deploy k8s: You can run dev-box on the server, which can ssh to the machine that will deploy pai.
 You can not run dev-box on a machine in a cluster that will deploy pai in the future, as OpenPAI will restart docker daemon at k8s boot up stage and let dev-box container down.

-- If you don't need PAI to deploy k8s: You can run dev-box on a machine in a cluster that will deploy pai in the future.
+- If you don't need PAI to deploy k8s: There is no problem running the dev-box on the machines in the cluster.

 ##### (1) Run your dev-box